ARM-software/armnn/src/armnnTfParser/TensorFlowSupport.md

 * max(x, mul(a, x))
 * max(x, mul(x, a)

 This is interpreted as a ActivationLayer with a LeakyRelu activation function.
-Any other usage of max will currently cause an unsupported error.
+Any other usage of max will result in the insertion of a simple maximum layer.
 See the TensorFlow [maximum documentation](https://www.tensorflow.org/api_docs/python/tf/maximum) for more information.

+**pad**

+Only supports tf.pad function with mode = 'CONSTANT' and constant_values = 0.
+See the TensorFlow [pad documentation](https://www.tensorflow.org/api_docs/python/tf/pad) for more information.

+**subtract**

+The parser does not support all forms of broadcasting [broadcast composition](https://www.tensorflow.org/performance/xla/broadcasting), only broadcasting of scalars and 1D tensors.
+See the TensorFlow [subtract documentation](https://www.tensorflow.org/api_docs/python/tf/math/subtract) for more information.

 ## Tested networks